jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3c.md

 - Most men are careful to avoid it.
 - Some do not avoid it, as some do not avoid the gallows.

-30 Great nations are never impoverished by private prodigality and misconduct.
-But they sometimes are impoverished by public prodigality and misconduct.
+{{< s v="30" >}} Great nations are never impoverished by *private* prodigality and misconduct.
+- But they sometimes are impoverished by *public* prodigality and misconduct.

-In most countries, the whole public revenue is employed in maintaining unproductive hands composed of=
+In most countries, the whole public revenue is employed in maintaining unproductive hands composed of:
 - splendid courts,
 - great ecclesiastical establishments,
 - great fleets and armies who produce nothing in peacetime and cannot repay their expenses in wartime.